Wedding on a Shoestring

 5. And finally, the reception.
 Yes it is possible to save money on this!!

 Many idealists will want the most amazing stately home, wedding breakfast, evening buffet, band etc... the list could go on forever.
+My younger sister is planning exactly this kind of event at the moment for around £20,000.
 However, the cheaper, less well known venues can be brilliant too.
-Our venue is part of a British Legion club, but a separate building, which used to be the home of the local landowner in the 1800's.
+Our venue was at Radcliffe Hall (http://www.radcliffehall.co.uk/), which is part of a British Legion club; however, it is a separate building, which used to be the home of the local landowner in the 1800's.
 Hence, it is big, beautiful, stately... and cheap.
 Only £100 for the day, it has a bar too, which means no extra costs of providing your own, and if you do choose to put some wine on the tables or offer a welcome drink, it was only £1 a bottle for corkage.
 Check out similar kinds of venue in your own area, and you may be pleasantly surprised.

 Wishing you a happy day, and a wonderful life together